jonathjd/jonathjd.github.io/_pages/about.md

 Hey!
 Welcome to my website.
 Per the name and web url, my name is Jon.
 I currently work as a Data Scientist- but enjoy software engineering, bioinformatics, and really all things data, science, and software.

 I post my [thoughts](https://jonathjd.github.io/blog/) fairly often and about a wide range of topics.
-If you want to learn about my unconventional journey into industry, start [here].
+If you want to learn about my unconventional journey into industry, start [here](https://jonathjd.github.io/blog/2023/the-beginning/).